-Generation Joiners was created following the extensive work we at Newton Primary School have completed in regards to becoming a Dementia Friendly establishment.
+Generation Joiners was created following the extensive work we at Newton Primary School have done in regards to becoming a Dementia Friendly establishment.
 We have received two awards to date from Dementia Friendly Dunblane.
-A fundamental activity in achieving these awards was to carry out, and act upon, an audit of our school to ensure we are as accessibly as possible to those suffering from Dementia.
-Also it was crucial that over 150 our pupils became Dementia Friends and almost all the staff have completed this training.
+A fundamental activity in achieving these awards was to carry out, and act upon, an audit of our school to ensure we are as accessible, as possible, to those suffering from Dementia.
+Over 150 of our pupils are Dementia Friends and almost all the staff have completed this training too.
 All of our older pupils have visited the Braeport Memory Cafe and continue to do so but we have two goals for the future;

 - to ensure pupils learn about Dementia as part of their school work.

 - to create opportunities for generations to work together for their mutual benefit.

 Generation Joiners was created to ensure the latter was established within our school setting.
 We have 21 pupils in the group from Primary 4 to Primary 7.
 The Primary 7 pupils lead and support the younger pupils.